samadd/FloppyDisk/README.md

 # FloppyDisk
-Wraps html5 localstorage in an api which tracks type, timestamps writes for server-side synchronisation, and can observe and autosave application state.
+Wraps html5 localstorage in an api which tracks type and can observe and autosave application state.
+Intended for cases in which you wish your web app could just save some data to a user's floppy disk.

 ##TODO
 Loads.